pbisht2105/blinkit_sales_analyis_dashboard/README.md

 ## Project Overview
 This project focuses on analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
 The goal is to identify key insights and opportunities for optimization using **Power BI**.
-By importing CSV files into Power BI, this analysis provides a comprehensive view of Blinkit's sales, item performance, customer ratings, and outlet performance across different KPIs.
+By importing data Blinkit Grocery Data file into Power BI, this analysis provides a comprehensive view of Blinkit's sales, item performance, customer ratings, and outlet performance across different KPIs.

 ---